Canon 800D vs 700D

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were announced, respectively, in February 2017 and March 2013.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS 700D (labelled Canon T5i in some countries) are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 800D has a resolution of 24 megapixel, whereas the 700D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 800D has a resolution of 24 megapixels, whereas the 700D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 800D and the Canon 700D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Canon 700D.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 700D is somewhat larger (2 percent) than the Canon 800D.
 Moreover, the 700D is markedly heavier (9 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the 700D are weather-sealed.